dragoonDorise/EmuDeck/latest.md

 - Changed Cemu default controller to gamepad with gyro (gyro requires SteamDeckGyroDSU installation.
 See Expert mode for more details)
 - updated Mupen64Plus-Next defaults for N64.
 Should be much better now. more accurate, faster, and look better.
 - new tool added - proton-launch.sh (for all your non-steam windows app shenanigans, courtesy of Angel)

-redid the menu system:
+- Citra left trackpad as mouse instead of D-pad redid the menu system:
 General Changes:
    - SD card is only available if one is inserted, writable, and supports symlinks